 If you’re keeping your smoothie in the fridge then you should keep it in an airtight container.
 There are some really cute mason jars out there that come with airtight lids.
 Glass mason jars – or any glass container with an airtight lid, check out my article on juice bottles for more – would be a great option for storing your smoothie, since the glass will keep it tasting fresh.

-One thing I will mention is that bananas don’t keep particularly well when they’re exposed to cold.
+Most smoothies are fine in the fridge but one thing I will mention is that bananas don’t keep particularly well when they’re exposed to cold.
 I’ve read a lot of people venting because their banana smoothie went brown really quickly in the fridge.
 Unless you’re planning on drinking your smoothie straight away, I’d avoid using bananas.

 How Long Do Smoothies Last in the Freezer?

 Smoothies last a lot longer in the freezer than in the fridge, making it a fantastic option if you want to enjoy a healthy smoothie regularly but don’t have time to make them every day.